applebuddy/TOEIC-Speaking-Study/README.md

 ## Q9

+(hard) If I'm not mistaken, I'm transferring in Dallas on my way back to Atlanta, right?

+- Actually, no. You are flying directly from Los Angeles to Atlanta on American Airlines fight TF 897.
+You depart at 5:00 P.M. on Wednesday, September 4, and arrive at 9:00 P.M.
+- Actually, no You will dapart Los Angeles with American Airlines TF 897 at 5:00P.M on Wednessday, September 4, and you will arrive in Atlanta at 9:00 P.M. do you want more details about it?

 I'm interested ini the cooking class.
 But I heard that I have to pay extra for ingredients. is that correct?

 - No, you have the wrong information.
 The cost of ingredients is included in the price of the class, which is $25 per person.